Eveslogite: Special characteristics

-Eveslogite synonym is IMA2001-023 and its axial ratios are; a:b:c =0.5641:1:1.7768.
-Among its special characteristics is that its estimated radioactivity is barely detectable.
-The radioactivity test in regard to eveslogite can be measured using GRapi=172.67 (Gamma Ray American Petroleum Institute Units).
+Eveslogite's synonym is IMA2001-023 and its axial ratios are; a:b:c =0.5641:1:1.7768.
+Its estimated radioactivity is barely detectable (GRapi=172.67 (Gamma Ray American Petroleum Institute Units).
 According to the research carried out by Krivovichev et al., the chemical composition of eveslogite was determined through a wavelength-dispersion spectrometry, which encompasses the Cameca MS-46 microbe electron that was operating at 20kV.
 This strategy was adopted because of the traditional test of bond lengths and the bond-valence analysis, resulting in errors and therefore could not result in reliable information.
 Through the use of the wavelength dispersion spectrometry approach, other special feature of the Eveslogite were that, the rods in the structure of the Eveslogite are separated by walls that appears to be parallel and acts as the main linkage of the rods to the 3-dimensional structure of this mineral.
 This is a special feature to this mineral since other minerals that fall into this Astrophyllite group do not possess these walls in between their rods structure.